Papal Conclave 2025: Updates on Cardinals’ Voting

 Is There a New Pope Yet?

-As of now, no new pope has been elected.
-Black smoke has risen from the Sistine Chapel chimney, signaling that voting is still ongoing.
+According to Vatican News, a new pope has been chosen: Cardinal Robert Francis Prevost, who will be known as Pope Leo XIV.
+Previously, black smoke had risen from the Sistine Chapel chimney, signaling that voting was still ongoing.
+Now, on May 8, 2025, white smoke has appeared, indicating that a pope has been selected.
 The world continues to wait for white smoke, which will announce that a new pope has been chosen.

 Until then, the governance of the Catholic Church rests with the Camerlengo—currently Cardinal Kevin Farrell—who is responsible for overseeing the Vatican’s daily operations during the sede vacante.